Jun-Liu-291/Note-of-CV-papers/Object-detection/Yolo/Yolo v1.md

 # Training

 * Pretrain the Conv layers on the ImageNet 1000-class competition dataset.
-Use <mark>Darknet</mark> framwork for all training and inference.
+Use <span style="background-color: #FFFF00">Darknet</span> framwork for all training and inference.